 Look out for our newsletters in your inbox soon.

 In the land Down Under, Christmas falls during the first month of summer.
 So while we’re digging our cars out from several feet of snow, Australians are enjoying cookouts on the beach.
 Why not celebrate with them?
 Just do your reveling with kangaroos, sun and the sand instead of snowmen and reindeer.
-You could even spend Christmas day diving with colorful fish along the Great Barrier Reef or just savor a legendary barbecue at the beach, reveling in those 80+ degree temperatures – and perhaps building a man made of sand, instead of that cold stuff.
+You could even spend Christmas day diving with colorful fish along the Great Barrier Reef, embarking on an epic road trip or savoring a legendary barbecue at the beach, reveling in those 80+ degree temperatures – and perhaps building a man made of sand, instead of that cold stuff.

 Winter on Kauai is an exciting time.
 Not only will you enjoy a balmy, tropical Christmas, but the island offers a number of fun holiday events throughout the month of December, including the Festival of Lights, a lighted Christmas parade and Christmas hula concerts.
 This is also the season for whale watching, with majestic humpback whales migrating to the islands’ warm waters to mate and birth their young.
 The island also gets some incredible surf during the winter – a perfect spot for those that would love to go surfing on Christmas day.
-Of course, you can also just enjoy relaxing on the golden sands of Poipu Beach or viewing the numerous stunning waterfalls.
+Of course, you can also just enjoy relaxing on one of the island’s beautiful beaches or view the numerous stunning waterfalls.

 Canary Islands, Spain

 With average daily December temperatures in the mid-70 degree range, along with more than 900 miles of spectacular coastline, the Canary Islands offer the perfect chance to soak in the sun and the sand over the holidays.
 Say goodbye to the winter blues by unwinding by the sea, sipping some of the unique wines indigenous to the region, or explore the islands’ soaring volcanoes.
-If you’re the adventurous type, consider spending the holiday sailing with Adventure Under Sail.
-Hop aboard the ship in San Juan de la Rambla, Tenerife for an eight night cruise on December 20 sailing to Santa Cruz de la Palma where fireworks, festivals and lots of fun in the sun are the order of the day.
+If you’re the adventurous type, consider spending the holiday sailing.

-If you’re idea of the perfect holiday includes beautiful beaches, a unique culture and plenty of delicious food, Thailand might be calling.
+If your idea of the perfect holiday includes beautiful tropical islands, rich culture and plenty of delicious food, Thailand might be calling.
 Just trade that Christmas ham or roast beef for a holiday of Pad Thai and satays on a picture-postcard beach.
 The “land of smiles” offers a warm welcome and a warm climate with gorgeous islands, diverse wildlife and Buddhist temples to explore.
 If money isn’t an issue, you might even hop aboard a private yacht heading out to the Similan Islands.

-Sri Lanka offers a lot more than sunshine and beaches, you’ll find a fascinating culture, rich history, ancient cities, an abundance of wildlife and affordable accommodations.
+Sri Lanka offers a memorable travel experience with sunshine and beaches, you’ll find a fascinating culture, rich history, ancient cities, an abundance of wildlife and affordable accommodations.
 Explore the jungle from the back of an elephant, watch glorious sunsets or visit Nala National Park for a chance to see the island’s largest population of leopards along with a variety of beautiful birds, monkeys, crocodiles and elephants.
 For the ultimate active, eco-friendly stay at bargain rates, consider staying at The Green Rooms where electricity comes from a renewable source, furniture and fixtures are made locally or nearby and the guesthouse doesn’t have a negative impact on the local fishing village.
-A one-week package including accommodation, breakfast, lunch and three hours of surfing and yoga instruction each day can be had for around $700.

 United Arab Emirates